contentauth/c2pa-python/docs/native-resources-management.md

 A `Reader` or `Builder` holds a resource that Python code calls methods on.
 A `Stream` holds a resource the native library calls back into instead, for read, seek, write, and flush.
 Ownership means something different for a resource that receives calls rather than makes them, so `Stream` gets its own release path instead of the shared one.

-`Stream` tracks its state with two flags, `_closed` and `_initialized`, rather than the `LifecycleState` machinery from [Lifecycle states](#lifecycle-states), but still supports the same three cleanup paths: context manager, explicit `.close()`, `__del__` fallback.
+`Stream` tracks its state with two flags, `_closed` and `_initialized`, rather than the `LifecycleState` machinery from [Lifecycle states](#lifecycle-states), but supports the same three cleanup paths: context manager, explicit `.close()`, `__del__` fallback.

 ### Reentrant callbacks

 A `Stream` registers four ctypes callbacks.
 Reading from the stream runs one of them, running caller-supplied Python, and the same reentrancy hazard applies as anywhere else in this doc: a native call driving one of these callbacks cannot hold a lock across the call, since the callback may call back into this API on the same thread.

-Each callback checks the stream's own state before touching the underlying Python object, and reports an error rather than reading through it if the stream has already been torn down.
+Each callback checks the stream's own state before touching the underlying Python object, and reports an error rather than reading through it if the stream has been torn down.

 ### `Stream` cleanup

 `Stream` holds its own reentrant lock, `_close_lock`, serializing `close()`, `__del__`, and a `close()` from another thread against each other, for the same reason `_op_lock` is reentrant: a callback attribute set to `None` inside the locked region can drop the last reference to an object whose own finalizer then needs the same lock.

-Cleanup runs in the direction of dependency: whatever can still invoke or reach the other side is torn down first.
-This reverses the order `ManagedResource` uses, because a `Stream`'s callbacks are invoked by native code rather than the other way around: `Stream` releases the native handle first, guaranteeing no callback can fire again, and only then drops the callback objects. `ManagedResource` instead runs subclass cleanup first, since its native pointer depends on those resources staying valid until then.
+Cleanup runs in the direction of dependency: whatever can invoke or reach the other side is torn down first.
+This reverses the order `ManagedResource` uses, because a `Stream`'s callbacks are invoked by native code rather than the other way around: `Stream` releases the native handle first, guaranteeing no callback can fire again, then drops the callback objects. `ManagedResource` instead runs subclass cleanup first, since its native pointer depends on those resources staying valid until then.

-`close()` performs both steps. `__del__` performs only the release, leaving the callback attributes in place, but this leaks nothing: `__del__` runs when the `Stream` itself is being collected, taking those attributes down with it.
+`close()` performs both steps. `__del__` performs the release, leaving the callback attributes in place, but this leaks nothing: `__del__` runs when the `Stream` is being collected, taking those attributes down with it.

 `Stream` never closes the Python object it wraps.
 The caller that opened a file owns that file.
 A `Reader` that opened the file itself tracks it separately and closes it during its own cleanup.

 ### Reference cycles

 Each ctypes callback closes over the `Stream` it belongs to.
-Captured directly, that would be a reference cycle, the `Stream` holding the callback and the callback holding the `Stream`, so nothing in the loop would reach a zero reference count on its own, leaving cleanup to the slower, less predictable cycle collector.
-The callbacks capture a weak reference instead, resolved fresh on each call, so the `Stream`'s reference count can still reach zero and its cleanup stays on the deterministic path.
+Captured directly, that would be a reference cycle, the `Stream` holding the callback and the callback holding the `Stream`, so nothing in the loop would reach a zero reference count on its own, leaving cleanup to the slower cycle collector.
+The callbacks capture a weak reference instead, resolved fresh on each call, so the `Stream`'s reference count can reach zero and its cleanup stays on the deterministic path.

 ### `Reader.with_fragment()`

 A `with_fragment()` call does two things: the FFI call consumes the Reader's current handle and returns a replacement, and the Reader updates its own Python-side fields, the `Stream` wrappers it owns and its manifest caches, to describe that new handle.
 Those two steps have to run as one unit, since two threads interleaving them could close a stream the native reader is still reading through, or leave stale wrappers describing a handle another thread already replaced.

 `Reader._fragment_lock` covers both steps, and `with_fragment()` is the only method that takes it.
 The guard spans the native call, so it cannot block waiting for the lock, since that call drives caller-supplied callbacks that could re-enter this API and deadlock.
-A second thread finding the lock held is refused immediately instead, leaving the Reader untouched: no stream built, no handle consumed, so the call succeeds once the other thread returns.
+A second thread finding the lock held is refused at once instead, leaving the Reader untouched: no stream built, no handle consumed, so the call succeeds once the other thread returns.
 This means one thread feeds fragments to a Reader at a time, and the caller must serialize those calls itself.
 The refusal messages are stable enough for callers to match on:

 - `Reader is already processing a fragment on another thread`: another thread is already inside `with_fragment()` on this Reader.
 - `Reader is in use by another operation and cannot be consumed`: some other native call is in flight on this Reader.